-We will circulate an email you can use as a template for writing to your students.
-Please ask them to get in touch with the Student Union, as they are having meetings with students and communicating with them about the strike.
-Most importantly, please be sure to tell your students that we do not consider going on strike lightly and that we are only using this extreme measure as a last resource.
-You can tell them that we lose pay for every day that we strike (most students are not aware of that), and that we share their frustration.
-You can also urge them to express their dismay by writing directly to University Management and to the VC.
+We will circulate an email that you can use as a template for writing to your students.
+Please ask students to get in touch with the Student Union about this strike.
+Most importantly, please be sure to tell your students that we do not consider going on strike lightly and that we are only using this extreme measure as a last resort.
+You can tell them that striking staff lose pay for every day that we strike (most students are not aware of that), and that we share students’ frustration.
+You can also urge students to express their dismay by writing directly to University Management and to the VC.

 I am about to join UCU, but was not a member when the strike was called.
 Can I join the strike?

 As soon as you become a member you have the right to strike (even if you joined after the strike was called).